 Lemon Cheesecake Bars are amazing!
 These babies are going to become your favorite lemon bar ever!!

-I recently made them for the Tea Party Bridal Shower I hosted because every good tea party should have a good lemon bar.
-Lemon Cheesecake Bars are not your ordinary lemon bar though – they are something special.
-A layer of cheescake like filling takes these lemon bars far and above your regular old lemon bar.
+I recently made them for the Tea Party Bridal Shower I hosted.
+Because every good tea party should have a good lemon bar.
+Lemon Cheesecake Bars are not your ordinary lemon bar though.
+They are something special.
+A layer of cheesecake like filling takes these lemon bars far and above your regular old lemon bar.

-The bars start with a shortbread like base that is baked and then covered with a cheesecake layer that is baked.
-Then the lemon layer is added on top.
-When pouring this layer on do it gently.
-As you will see from my photograph I wasn’t gentle and it caused the cheesecake layer to lift up a bit.
-No worries though – it still tasted fabulous!!
+First, you make a shortbread like base.
+After baking it, you cover it with a cheesecake layer and bake again.
+Next, you add the lemon layer on top.
+Pour this layer gently!
+As you will see from my photograph I wasn’t gentle and it caused the cheesecake layer to separate.
+But they still taste fabulous!

 After the final layer is baked give it a nice generous sprinkle of powdered sugar to hide any flaws and just to make it look pretty!

-This recipe was originally shared with me by one of you my wonderful blog readers.
-When Rachel shared it with me she promised me they would become my new favorite lemon recipe – she was right.
+I received this recipe from one of my wonderful blog readers.
+When Rachel shared it with me, she promised me they would become my new favorite lemon recipe.
+And boy was she was right.
 The cheesecake layer makes for a much creamier and yummier lemon bar!